geobro1992/geobro1992.github.io/_pages/teaching.md

 # _Other Teaching Experience_

-## Workshop Coordinator, Inclusive Pedagogy (Spring 2022)
+## Workshop Coordinator, Inclusive Pedagogy

 -Designed and co-taught monthly workshops for graduate students\
 -Introduced students to modern teaching methods and DEI related issues in the classroom\
 -Topics covered all areas of instruction, from syllabus design to unbiased methods of assessment

-## Workshop Coordinator, Introduction to Ecological Modeling in R (Spring 2022)
+## Workshop Coordinator, Introduction to Ecological Modeling in R

 -Taught weekly workshops throughout the semester to graduate students\
 -Introduced students to coding best practices and the philosophy of statistical modeling\